On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Stochastic quasi-variational inequality problems

-\end{itemize} \paragraph{Proof of (a):} We proceed by a contradiction and assume that \eqref{eqn:coercivity-multi} does not hold for the expected value map.
+\item[(b)] If (a) holds, then we show that for the given $\xref \in K$, the set $L_<(K,\Phi)$ is bounded (possibly empty) where $L_<(K,\Phi)$ is defined in \eqref{eqn:setL}. \end{itemize} \paragraph{Proof of (a):} We proceed by a contradiction and assume that \eqref{eqn:coercivity-multi} does not hold for the expected value map.
 Thus, for any $\xref$, there exists a sequence $x_k \in K$ with $\|x_k \| \to \infty$ such that

 Since $\Phi(x_k)$ is a closed set, the infimum above is attained at $y_k \in \Phi(x_k)$.
 Thus, we have

 Now, $y_k \in \Phi(x_k) = \bkE[\Phi(x_k;\om)]$.
 By the representation Lemma (Lemma~ \ref{lemma:selections}), since $y_k \in \Phi(x_k)$, we have that